 Can you imagine how ludicrous it would be to prescribe everyone do 3 x 10 at 135 lbs in the bench press?

 Ok, so I’ll get REAL sophisticated and say 3 x 10 at 135 for males, but we’ll go 3 x 10 at 95 lbs for females.

 Whoo-hooo!
 That really dials things in, huh?
 Laughable, yes — but that’s exactly how standard supplementation is dosed.

-Optimal fueling for the body really is not rocket science, nor is it at all difficult or time consuming.
-Eat a Paleo diet consisting of the most sustainable (i.e., locally, intelligently and ethically raised) food you can get your hands on.
+Optimal fueling for the body really is not rocket science, nor is it at all difficult or time-consuming.
+We have a viable model: eat a Paleo diet consisting of the most sustainable (i.e., locally, intelligently and ethically raised) food you can get your hands on.
 Bridge the nutrient density gaps with ID Nutrition.